DmitriBogdanov/mathematica-optimization-methods/README.md

 * Direct search methods do not require a gradient, thus can be used with non-continuous and non-differentiable functions

 Minimization of a 2-argument function from a given initial point.
-Rosenbrock function is used for testing, minization process can be dynamically tracked.
+Rosenbrock function is used for testing, minimization process can be dynamically tracked.
 Following example showcases cyclic coordinate descent.

 <img src="images/package6_functionPlot.png" width=40% height=40%>